COLUMN

 [Entrepreneur Interview #12] Keisuke Furuta (Payke, Inc.)

-Interview with the CEO & Founder of Payke, Inc., the Company Operating a Shopping Support App for Foreign Visitors to Japan Our company recently made an investment in Payke, Inc., which operates a shopping support app for foreign visitors to Japan, and so we have begun our journey together as partners in the Venture Ecosystem. ☆The press release regarding our investment in Payke, Inc. is available here: https://d-pops-group.co.jp/en/column/payke/ The following article is adapted from an interview with Keisuke Furuta, founder and CEO of Payke, Inc., where he shared the untold story of the company’s founding and his thoughts about their shopping support app “Payke”.
-1. What motivated you to start this company?
+Interview with the CEO & Founder of Payke, Inc., the Company Operating a Shopping Support App for Foreign Visitors to Japan Our company recently made an investment in Payke, Inc., which operates a shopping support app for foreign visitors to Japan, and so we have begun our journey together as partners in the Venture Ecosystem. ☆The press release regarding our investment in Payke, Inc. is available here: https://d-pops-group.co.jp/en/column/payke/ The following article is adapted from an interview with Keisuke Furuta, founder and CEO of Payke, Inc., where he shared the untold story of the company’s founding and his thoughts about their shopping support app “Payke”. ① What motivated you to start this company?
 During my time running a trading company—which was my start as an entrepreneur—I learned that when selling something overseas, it’s crucial to communicate the “value” of the product.
 I realized the greatest challenge was effectively conveying product information, and I believed the largest barrier was language.
 This experience gave me the idea that the barcode attached to a product could be utilized to relay information about the product, so I decided to transform barcodes into a media platform and create a system that provides product information in multiple languages.
-This is what led to the founding of Payke.
-2. Please briefly introduce your app so readers can understand it.
+This is what led to the founding of Payke. ② Please briefly introduce your app so readers can understand it.
 Payke allows users to scan product barcodes to receive product information in multiple languages.
 It has almost 6 million users as a shopping guide app for inbound tourists.
 In multiple languages, users can check promotional information and other content that isn’t apparent from the packaging alone.
-Currently, the app supports 7 languages: Traditional Chinese, Simplified Chinese, Korean, Thai, Vietnamese, English, and Japanese.
-3. What makes your company superior to similar companies?
+Currently, the app supports 7 languages: Traditional Chinese, Simplified Chinese, Korean, Thai, Vietnamese, English, and Japanese. ③ What makes your company superior to similar companies?
 Payke provides a service that delivers detailed product information in multiple languages when users scan items.
 This allows foreign tourists and residents to check product information while shopping in Japan without facing language barriers.
-Additionally, Payke’s app is accessible and user-friendly, making it easy to scan products and save money with coupons, even for foreigners who may not be tech-savvy.
-4. What has been the hardest thing since founding the company?
-The most difficult challenges for us were acquiring initial users and surviving the period when inbound tourism disappeared during the COVID-19 era.
-5. What do you most expect from your shareholders?
+Additionally, Payke’s app is accessible and user-friendly, making it easy to scan products and save money with coupons, even for foreigners who may not be tech-savvy. ④ What have been your biggest challenges since starting this company?
+The most difficult challenges for us were acquiring initial users and surviving the period when inbound tourism disappeared during the COVID-19 era. ⑤ What do you most expect from your shareholders?
 We want our shareholders to be our biggest fans, watching over and supporting our business.
-In particular, when it comes to expanding our business and developing new services, we hope our shareholders will help to accelerate Payke’s growth by proactively exchanging opinions and providing us with access to their networks.
-6. What is the best part of receiving an investment from D-POPS GROUP?
+In particular, when it comes to expanding our business and developing new services, we hope our shareholders will help to accelerate Payke’s growth by proactively exchanging opinions and providing us with access to their networks. ⑥ What is the best part of receiving investment from D-POPS GROUP?
 Although it hasn’t been long since D-POPS GROUP invested in us, they have already introduced us and connected us to many different companies.
-Some initiatives have already begun moving forward, and it’s very encouraging to see the D-POPS GROUP team attending meetings and working alongside us.
-7. What part of “realizing a Venture Ecosystem*” do you resonate with?
+Some initiatives have already begun moving forward, and it’s very encouraging to see the D-POPS GROUP team attending meetings and working alongside us. ⑦ What aspects of “realizing a Venture Ecosystem*” resonate with you?
 I appreciate how companies with various ideas and resources can support each other and grow together. *For more information about our “Venture Ecosystem”, click here.
-(This graphic shows that Payke has the highest ranking in the app store in Taiwan, Hong Kong, and Macau for inbound shopping guide apps, with over 5 million total users and over 650,000 supported products as of 2024.)
-8. What is your ideal vision for the company 10 years from now?
-In 10 years, we aim to create a world where Payke has not remained solely in Japan, but has expanded globally (centered around Asia), making it a simple matter to enjoy purchasing foreign products.
-9. What challenges do you foresee in achieving that future?
+(This graphic shows that Payke has the highest ranking in the app store in Taiwan, Hong Kong, and Macau for inbound shopping guide apps, with over 5 million total users and over 650,000 supported products as of 2024.) ⑧ What is your ideal vision for the company 10 years from now?
+In 10 years, we aim to create a world where Payke has not remained solely in Japan, but has expanded globally (centered around Asia), making it a simple matter to enjoy purchasing foreign products. ⑨ What challenges do you foresee in achieving that future?
 Moving forward, our biggest hurdles include expanding into overseas markets and providing services that are even more user-friendly for a wider range of consumers.
-We also need to strengthen our human resources.
-10. Any closing comments you’d like to briefly share?
+We also need to strengthen our human resources. ⑩ Any closing comments you’d like to briefly share?
 With gratitude toward everyone who supports Payke, we will continue to take on challenges as a company that keeps growing.
 We are committed to making shopping for foreign products more convenient and enjoyable.
 Thank you for your continued support!
 Payke, Inc. Company President and CEO: Keisuke Furuta Address: 203 Clarion House, 2-5-16 Makabi, Naha, Okinawa Established: November 26, 2014 Website: https://payke.co.jp/

 • Interview